facebook/usort/docs/why.rst

 Why µsort?
 ==========

-µsort was originally designed with safety as the top priority–"first, do no harm".
+µsort was originally designed with safety as the top priority—"first, do no harm".
 Sorting imports should never result in breaking functionality of the module.

-µsort is designed to be as safe as possible when running on enterprise scale codebases with tens or hundreds of thousands of Python source files, and can be used either as a standalone formatting tool or linter, or as part of automated codemod toolchains or CI/CD pipelines.
-It is currently used in production by Meta for sorting all formatted Python sources, with daily codemods enforcing sorting on all covered files.
+µsort is designed to be as safe as possible when running on enterprise scale codebases with tens or hundreds of thousands of Python source files, and can be used either as a standalone formatting tool or linter, or as part of automated codemod toolchains and CI/CD pipelines.
+It is currently used in production at Meta for sorting all formatted Python sources, with daily codemods enforcing sorting on all covered files.

 µsort achieves this by making a best effort at understanding common patterns in the